css566/css566.github.io/_posts/2016-04-28-Social_Aspects_of_Software_Management.md

 3.[**Blogs**](#related-blogs)
-- Commitment -Driven Spring Planning
+- [Commitment -Driven Spring Planning][Commitment -Driven Spring Planning]
-- How Scrum Created the Greatest Team in the World
+- [How Scrum Created the Greatest Team in the World][[How Scrum Created the Greatest Team in the World]]
-- Building the trust inside the team
+- [Building the trust inside the team][Building the trust inside the team]

 #### <a name="overview">Overview</a>